 After 15 minutes or so, look across the surface of the water.
 The surface may look dull, or you may even see chunks of scum.
 If not, turn the underwater lights on.

-Scum lines are evidence of unhealthy pool water
+Scum lines are evidence of overloaded pool water

-Scum lines are an indication of unhealthy water.
+Scum lines are an indication of overloaded water, where chlorine cannot keep up with the bather waste (oxidant) demand.
+If you have scum lines, chances are your water also struggles to reach breakpoint chlorination.
 They are very common in commercial pools and private hot tubs, and should not be ignored.
 No, scum lines themselves are not what is harmful.
 They are evidence of a bigger problem: overloaded organic waste and dirt in your water.
 If chlorine were able to keep up with your organic load, it would be almost impossible for scum lines to occur.

 The bigger problem is not what forms scum, but what can be contained in it.
 Scum, because of its physical characteristics, can hold bacteria and disease in its blend.
 It's kind of like how algae can hold ortho-phosphates within their cell walls, protecting them from chlorine.
 Much of the bacteria is isolated from the sanitizer when that happens; this protects bacteria and disease from chlorine.
 The same thing can happen in the filter and the pipes.